-For the purposes of this article, I'll focus on monitoring police frequencies.
-Believe it or not, most police frequencies are broadcast in the clear for anyone with a scanner to listen to.
-I guess it's done that way so reporthazard dinner plates, jutting suddenly out of the mild landscape making a surreal movie set quality.
+We woke up the next day in Wyoming.
+Wyoming started off hot, dry, and dull.
+By dusk the air had cooled and we were driving through pale green plains and terracotta red rock outcroppings.
+They were stacked like haphazard dinner plates, jutting suddenly out of the mild landscape making a surreal movie set quality.
 A few farm houses sat on the plains with red rock piles dropped straight from mars in their back yard.
 It was the first sunset of the trip that I remember.
-Blue and pink like bubble gum ice
+Blue and pink like bubble gum ice cream.

-We were dangerously low on water and planned on getting off in Cheyenne to get more and try to catch another train into Saint Louis to visit The Priest.
-We fell asleep though and woke up in the Cheyenne station with giant station houses, like Disneyland castles, flying Union Pacific lags directly on either side of us.
+We were dangerously low on water and planned on getting off in Chey-enne to get more and try to catch another train into Saint Louis to visit The Priest.
+We fell asleep though and woke up in the Cheyenne station with giant station houses, like Disneyland castles, flying Union Pacific flags directly on either side of us.
 No way to get out there.
 I tried to nudge Evoltech awake but he wasn't budging.
-The train picked up suddenly and I watched Cheyenne disappear fast.
+The train picked up sud-denly and I watched Cheyenne disappear fast.